 Once folks discover how delightful it is to program in Elm, they're eager to find ways to use it in existing applications.
 Not everyone has the luxury of working on a greenfield Elm project.
 And a big rewrite is impractical and loaded with risk.

 So here's a pragmatic idea: you incrementally and strategically convert a small part of your app to Elm.
-Learn how in this free course!
+Learn how to integrate (sneak!)
+Elm into existing web apps in this free course!

 4 Practical Examples

 Learn how to slip Elm into an existing, larger application in this 40-minute video course.

 1. Embed Elm Anywhere (4:49)

 Elm can be set up to render within any element of a page, so you can sprinkle in Elm to taste.
 It's a practical way to convert small sections of your app.
 Sneaky!

 Using an Elm subscription, your embedded code can listen for external events and react accordingly.
 Just because it's embedded doesn't mean it's cut off from the world.

 Got a backend websocket server?
 We'll hook up embedded Elm code to react to websocket messages.
 Real-time sports scores, anyone?

 It's our hope that once you see practical ways that Elm can be integrated into larger apps you'll be inspired to give Elm a spin on your project.
 For more inspiration, check out this true story of how one developer successfully integrated Elm into his company.